ACCrypto-io/AltoProDemo/README.md

 ```

 Download the data from https://ACCrypto.io and move it into the Data folder.
-Finally run the following command to show Pearson correlation between ACC data to BTC price change (the project also create random variables for comparison).
+Finally run the following command to show Pearson correlation between Alto Pro data to BTC price change (the project also create random variables for comparison).
 ```sh
 $ python3.6 StartAnalyze
 ```

+##### For inquiries contact us at inquiries@accrypto.io.